quora/pyanalyze/docs/type_evaluation.md

 a type annotation on a parameter or return type.
 However, no error should be provided if the return annotation is missing and all branches (including error branches) return a type.

+The default value of a parameter to an evaluation function may be either `...` or any value that is valid inside `Literal[...]`.
+If an argument with default `X` is not provided in a call, the type of the argument within the evaluation function is `Literal[X]`.
+If the default is `...`, the type is the parameter's annotation instead.

 Simple examples to demonstrate the semantics: